 In particular, consumers between the ages of 18 and 21 must have a verifiable income source — beyond that monthly “stipend” from your folks — to qualify for a credit card.
 This is to ensure you have a reasonable means of paying down your balance, as racking up a debt with no way to repay it isn’t good for you or your credit card issuer.

-Furthermore, before you run off and start asking relatives to cosign your credit card application, however, you should understand the implications.
+Additionally, before you run off and start asking relatives to cosign your credit card application, you should understand the implications.
 Agreeing to cosign someone’s debt could have potentially serious consequences, particularly if the primary applicant doesn’t have a steady income source.

 Student-Focused Cards Can Be Easier to Obtain